SylviaOne/Repo-hub/README.md

-## What do you call a fish wearing a bowtie?
-Sofishticated.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.